oat-sa/simple-roster/docs/cli/modify-entity-line-item-change-state-command.md

 $ sudo -u www-data bin/console roster:modify-entity:line-item:change-state deactivate uri https://i.o#i5fb54d6ecd
 ```

-> **NOTE** There is no need to warmup the cache for the affected line-items when you run this command.
+> **NOTE:** There is no need to warmup the cache manually for the affected line-items when you run this command,
->meaning this is done automatically.
+>this is done automatically.

 ## Help